 Our Analysis and Test Results

-These shoes are a good option for folks whose feet swim around in wider shoes like the Salewa Firetail 3 and the La Sportiva TX4.
-Tester's felt they climbed better than the Firetail 3 and the Five Ten Access.
 The Gecko excels as a hiker, keeping our testers sure-footed and supported as they lugged ropes and heavy racks all over Indian Creek and Yosemite.

 The Gecko receives middle of the road scores in the all-important climbing metric.
-Thicker soled and less sensitive than the Evolv Cruzer Psyche, while not as stiff for edging as the Five Ten Guide Tennie, They aren't a favorite for climbing, but sticky Vibram rubber kept us feeling secure on easy scrambles.
+Thicker soled and less sensitive than the Evolv Cruzer Psyche, while not as stiff for edging as the Five Ten Guide Tennie, they aren't a favorite for climbing.
+But sticky Vibram rubber kept us feeling secure on easy scrambles.

-These shoes are medium stiff, and the edge well compared to the floppier Five Ten Access, but aren't very sensitive, so standing on small edges feels pretty dicey.
+These shoes are medium stiff, and they edge well compared to the floppier Five Ten Access, but aren't very sensitive, so standing on small edges feels pretty dicey.
 The Five Ten Guide Tennie is a better choice if you're going to be busting free moves in your approach kicks.

 These shoes are supportive enough to keep your feet comfy in larger hand cracks and offwidths, but our testers weren't able to get their feet in cracks smaller than a #3 Camalot.

-The medium stiff sole on these shoes is plenty supportive for hiking shorter distances (three to five miles) with a heavy pack.
+The medium-stiff sole on these shoes is plenty supportive for hiking shorter distances (three to five miles) with a heavy pack.
 The flexibility of the forefoot is comfortable but makes your feet work harder in the long run when carrying a heavy load.
 For approaches deep into the backcountry, you'll want a more supportive shoe like the La Sportiva TX4.

 Weight & Packability